 Promote principles within science-art fusion projects and processes that support antiracism, justice, equity, diversity, and inclusion (A-JEDI)

 Privileges and Responsibilities

 Marie Christine Kohler Fellows @ WID are expected to spend time at the institute and to develop and maintain mechanisms for ensuring meaningful intellectual discussions with one another (e.g., through scheduled, weekly meetings) and with other students, fellows and faculty in WID.
-A major responsibility of fellows is to arrange activities (e.g., seminars, exhibitions, performances) for the campus community.
+A major responsibility of fellows is to create and present a public science-art fusion project (e.g., seminars, exhibitions, performances, presentations) for the campus community.
 A textual, pictorial, or cinematic summary of each activity will be put on WID’s website to make the fruits of these efforts available to the larger campus community.

-Fellows receive an annual stipend and a budget to support events.
-Fellows have access to the Institute in the Discovery Building and are invited to participate in regular WID events such as community lunches, Discovery Seminars, and Tea @ 3.
-The WID administrative team will be available to assist with organizing dinners with invited speakers and other activities.
-Marie Christine Kohler Fellows @ WID are appointed for one year and can be renewed for a maximum of three years.
+Fellows receive an annual stipend and a project budget.
+Fellows have access to the Institute in the Discovery Building and are invited to participate in regular WID events such as community lunches, and Discovery Seminars.
+The WID administrative team will be available to assist with project management, facilitating meetings, organizing dinners with invited speakers and other activities.
+Marie Christine Kohler Fellows @ WID are appointed for one or two years depending upon their anticipated graduation date.

 Note: Due to COVID-19, the Kohler Fellows meetings and events will be hosted virtually in 2020-21 to prioritize student and community health and safety.